 Here's the XP shortcut icon, so once you remove the 11 shortcut arrow in the next step, you can put the arrows on all of your other shortcuts with GIMP, or somethin'.
 Have lots of fun with that one.

 Now, -- from what I've seen -- the default configuration of icons seems to be like this: My Documents at the top left, followed by My Computer right below it, My Network Places, and finally Internet Explorer followin' suit in that order.
+The Recycle Bin's location is at the very bottom right. *spits sunflower seed* Usually.

 The interestin' thing about Discord is that -- unlike that despicable Chrome -- you can install mods for it, so I installed BetterDiscord and installed a theme for it.
+This theme is now broken, as of January 27th, 2025.

-By the way, you can see AIM in the image I show.
+Also, you can see AIM in the image I show.
 It works, too.

 And that question brings with it the next things we'll have to do.